 The Pasadena heat and sun are the top things that can put a damper on your time at the Huntington.
 The grounds are huge and there are vast areas with no shade.
 Here are a few things that I would strongly recommend for your visit, especially on a hot day:

-5. Water if it is a hot day (the drinking fountains are closed during COVID-19)
+- Water if it is a hot day (there are some water fountains throughout the property).

-If you want to really impress your date/guest, make a reservation at the Tea Room (note, this is closed during COVID-19).
+If you want to really impress your date/guest, make a reservation at the Tea Room.
 It fills up early, especially on weekends and holidays so make your reservations early.
 Note that picnics are not allowed on the grounds.

 I would allocate about three hours for your visit.